 When it comes to gifts, let others buy the burp cloths -- you can supply some of the newborn's first sights and sounds.
-We compiled custom CDs of nursing and bedtime tunes.
-And we made scrapbooks to show the baby who's who in her new world: Grandparents-to-be emailed us family photos (including one of Serge and Jane, Doug and Rachel's pups) and we made color printouts and corresponding labels, sticking them into books using double-sided archival tape.
+Compile custom CDs of nursing and bedtime tunes.
+Make scrapbooks to show the baby who's who in her new world: Have grandparents-to-be email family photos and make color printouts and corresponding labels, sticking them into books using double-sided archival tape.

 Celebrate the season with crafts, recipes, and party ideas for spring.Get the Ideas